sulimanbadour1/Project_S/README.md

 # 2- Control
 ## Real-time Robot Arm Movement Visualization + IK

+### The name of the Robot is **CAMBOT**.

 - `plot_CAMBOT.py`
+- `path_plot.py`
+- `plot_with_camera.py`
-This Python script uses the PyBullet physics engine to simulate interactions between a robot and an object in a 3D environment.
+This Python scripts uses the PyBullet physics engine to simulate interactions between a robot and an object in a 3D environment.
 It demonstrates the loading of a robot from a URDF file, setting up joint controls, and capturing and logging various simulation data.

 ## Dependencies